 Stephen Tourlentes is a photographer whose practice investigates the American landscape in the age of mass incarceration.
 His work is motivated by his concern with the lack of social investment in communities that has led to the systematic growth in the prison industry.
 His work has been widely exhibited both nationally and internationally including the Metropolitan Museum of Art, The Chicago Art Institute the Aperture Foundation and The Museum of Fine Arts Boston.
 He is the recipient of many awards for his work including a John Simon Guggenheim Foundation Fellowship, an Artadia Fellowship, Massachusetts Cultural Council Fellowships and a McDowell Colony Fellow.
 He is a visiting faculty member and administrator at The Massachusetts College of Art & Design.

 Jerome Washington has been creating art for several years.
 He has participated in the Prisoner Express art project for the past 9 years and has been represented in several exhibitions.
 Art has been the way to endure the loneliness of solitary confinement.
 As he says, “I’m not a bad seed, I just keep getting thrown into the hole all the time.”
 But in solitary he has also found – as he puts it – “The Bright Light of Learning.”
-Washington notes he never learned to read or write until recently, having spent a lifetime institutionalized where he was labeled with an IQ of 68, and the skills seems out of his ability.
+Washington notes he never learned to read or write until recently, having spent a lifetime institutionalized.
 In teaching himself to read and write, Washington feels the relief of “a great burden from my shoulders.”
 Most recently, he has combined his new skill of writing with art, creating comic books for children.